 Heading into the draft, we will give the recent history at each of the Vikings' seven draft slots.

-Here’s the list of the last 10 players to go 110th overall:
+Before we look at the good, bad and ugly, here is a list of the last 10 players to go 228th overall:

 2013: Jawan Jamison, RB, Redskins

 2012: Jeris Pendleton, DT Jaguars

 2005: Shaun Nua, DE, Steelers

 The good… Well, there isn't much to pick from.
 Chamberlain started 16 of 59 games in four years with the Rams and two with the Saints.
 But we'll go with Page, who started 45 of 74 games with four teams, including the Vikings briefly in 2011.
 He spent four years with the Chiefs and a year in New England.
 In 2011, when the Vikings' secondary was decimated by injuries, he ended up in Minnesota for five games in what would be his final season.

 The bad… Let's call it a multi-player tie.
 Seven of the 10 have played fewer than 10 games.
 Nau, Jamison and Stephens never played a game and are out of the league Hocker hasn't played a game, but is still in the NFL.
 He made the Redskins' practice squad and is now with the Dolphins.